univention/ucs-school/doc/devel/ram/migration_proposal.md

   alongside the new way.
 It's OK to limit the creation of custom roles or changes to the existing ones from the Guardian until all nodes are in 5.2.
 * There should be an option to rollback the changes to the objects.
+* There has to be a decision regarding the handling of roles within the ID Connector as the connected domains can have their own roles.
+  A possible option could be "Require at least version x for all connected domains, require a mapping for roles of both sides, unmapped roles will be ignored."

 ## Migration